Inkflow-Games/Polterphysics/README.md

 ## Technologies used

-- **Programming language**: Python 3.10+
+- **Programming language**: Python 3.12+
 - **Libraries**:
   - Standard Python libraries (`math`, `random`, etc.)
   - External `Pygame` library
 - **Tools**:
   - Git for version control
   - Visual Studio / VSCode / PyCharm for development
+  - Discord for communication
   - A bit of ChatGPT for readability/documentation
   - Paint for most of the sprites, Sora and itch.io for some of them